All Language Resources is an independent review site. We earn money when you click on some of the links on our site. Learn More

 • Strong focus on memorization without teaching how the language works.

-There are plenty of Hindi courses to choose from, but not all are equal.
 Have you tried any Hindi learning courses before?
-Share your thoughts in the comments!
+Tell us more about them in the comments!